Ayaanshaikh20/PRT/README.md

 npm install
 npm run dev
 ```
-The server will run on http://localhost:5173
+The client will run on http://localhost:5173

 ### Screenshots